collin-devore/collin-devore.github.io/about.md

 permalink: /about/
 ---

+Hello.
 My name is Collin DeVore.
-I have received my Master's of Science in Economics at the University of Texas at Dallas, and my Bachelor's of Science in Economics at Oklahoma State University.
-I have taken doctoral level courses in microeconomic, macroeconomic, and econometric theory, along with other such courses.
-Feel free to browse my site and learn more about me and my qualifications.
+I am currently working on my doctorate in economics at the University of Oklahoma.
+My research is in industrial organization, airlines, and networks.
+Please feel free to browse my site and learn more about me and my research.

 ### Contact me